Kink Party Outfit Ideas: What to Wear to a Play Party

 One thing I’ve started trying to do, though, is look for more recycled and upcycled materials.
 This is a great way to support the “rescue” of materials that would otherwise end up in landfill.

 For example, I recently reviewed a range of polyurethane (PU) leather accessories.
 PU is, in itself, pretty terrible environmentally.
-However, that particular brand manufactures its pieces entirely from recycled materials that would otherwise have created waste.
-I’ve also tried some gorgeous eco-friendly lingerie pieces over the years, some of which are amongst the most worn in my collection.
+However, that particular brand manufactures its styles entirely from recycled materials, creating a sustainable alternative use for waste.
+I’ve also tried some gorgeous eco-friendly lingerie pieces over the years, many of which I still love.

 Switching to Eco-Friendly Bathing & Beauty Products